 5 Decorate using details.

-picture-ledge shelf full of colourful books will bring colour into a room.
+A well-stocked magazine rack or picture-ledge shelf full of colourful books will bring colour into a room.
 This way you can chop and change the decorations on

 a small budget using what you already have.